 Stephen Engel’s research interests include American political development, constitutional development, relations among the branches of government, and social movements, particularly gay and lesbian mobilization for social change.

 Tieken researches how rural public schools shape their communities and, in particular, those schools’ influence on racial dynamics.
 A former public schoolteacher in rural Tennessee, Tieken says she is “continually stunned by how overlooked rural schools are in educational policymaking.”

 Bates’ commitment to social justice, its stated values of diversity and equity, and its innovative teaching were all factors that drew three scholars to join the faculty for the 2011-12 academic year.
 These potentially tenured faculty members have added to our knowledge about political antagonism toward federal courts, the role of the body in Arab American and African American literature, and the cultural and community functions of rural schools.

 Pickens investigates African American and Arab American literature, literary theory and disability issues.
 She bases her research on the exploration of the nature of awareness itself — a branch of philosophy called phenomenology.

 Hello from Bates!
-Here is a revised preview of public events at the college during summer 2011.
+Here’s a preview of public events at the college during September 2011.